yuanlin2004/lumi/llama-np/README.md

 This is to play with models based on Meta's llama2 and llama3.

-Currently it implements an inference flow using `numpy` only, except for the tokenizer.
+Currently it implements an inference flow from scratch using `numpy` only, except for the tokenizer.

 - fp32
 - a simple sampler that greedily picks the token with the highest score